Best Cheap Internet Providers January 2026

 There are many additional ways to save on internet service without downgrading your plan to include slower speeds.
 Here are a few things that may save you money:

 Most internet plans include introductory rates that expire after one or two years depending on the promotional period.
-Unless you have an extended service agreement with your ISP or they offer a Price for Life guarantee of some sort, you can expect immediate price hikes of $10-$30 or more on your monthly bill.
+Unless you have an extended service agreement with your internet provider or they offer a Price for Life guarantee of some sort, you can expect immediate price hikes of $10-$30 or more on your monthly bill.

 In addition to promotional periods ending, providers also have to keep up with operating expenses and scaling network infrastructures, which results in annual price increases customers must bear.
 Be sure to talk this out with your provider upon signing up for new internet service, so a price increase doesn’t blindside you.